 My primary research goal is to investigate human-technology emotional attachment and trust issues, focusing on how these things influence user decision-making in human-technology teamwork or collaborative situations.
-More broadly, I am interested in people, and their experiences interacting with robots and other embodied AI, as well as understanding the cultural influences and narratives that influence user expectations of technology interactions, and the user's reciprocal influences on technology design and the cultural narrative around that technology.
-Therefore, the methods and strategies I use to explore these topics are human-centered, and rooted in social science ways of understanding individuals and their relationships to others, and to the world around them.
+More broadly, I am interested in people, and their experiences interacting with emerging technologies, as well as understanding the cultural influences and narratives that influence user expectations of these technology interactions, and the user's reciprocal influences on technology design and the cultural narrative around that technology.
+Therefore, the methods and strategies I use to explore these topics are human-centered, and rooted in social science ways of understanding individuals and their relationships to others and to the world around them.

-The current state of AI development is moving quickly, yet human-centered research in the field is still emerging.
-This void in technology development may have an enormous impact on product effectiveness in situations such as medical, defense, space exploration, or humanitarian relief use and training scenarios.
+The current state of AI development is moving quickly, yet sociocultural human-centered research in the field is still nascent.
+This void in research may have an enormous impact on product effectiveness in situations such as medical, defense, space exploration, or humanitarian relief use and training scenarios.
 Developing AI without attending to human factors can also have a heavy ethical cost given the roles AI plays, and how it will continue to influence the human experience.
 My research investigates the human side of human-AI teamwork, and then suggests practical applications based on these research findings in order to aid successful task and mission and project outcomes.